That's enough flirting with Frey's sister, young god!

 - In That '70s Show, Hyde is upset when Kelso sleeps with his half-sister.
 Eric, on the other hand, doesn't really care when Kelso and Fez sleep with his sister, since she's the town slut.

-- Hermans Head.
-Herman doesn't like his best friend, Handsome Lech Jay, sleeping with his sister because he still thinks of her as young and innocent when she's definitely not.
+- Herman's Head.
+Herman doesn't like his best friend, Handsome Lech Jay, sleeping with his sister because he still thinks of her as young and innocent when She Is All Grown Up.
 Lampshaded in another episode where the two are laughing over all the Wacky Hijinks Jay has gotten Herman involved in.
 "And (ha-ha) remember the time I slept with your sister?"
 Cue immediate Death Glare from Herman.

 - Mentioned in Stargate SG-1.
 To verify Daniel's identity after a body-swap, Jack asked him what color Daniel's sister's dress was when he (Jack) took her out on a date the week before.
 Daniel replies that he doesn't actually have a sister, but wouldn't let Jack date her if he did.